Cher Winters: Targeting Mercedes McQueen and online trolling

 Cher's online comments repeatedly mention a birthmark on her body, which leads her to feel insecure.
 She sources bleaching cream and applies it to the birthmark, which she has an adverse reaction to.
 Romeo pleads with nurse Peri Lomax (Ruby O'Donnell) to get Cher medication for the burns, who agrees due to dating his sister Juliet (Niamh Blackshaw).
 In her final act of vengeance against Mercedes, Cher kidnaps a newborn Eva Hutchinson and plants her with Mercedes.
-Peri Lomax (Ruby O'Donnell) discovers what she has done and threatens to expose her, but Cher insists that she will expose Peri for getting medication if she does.
+Peri discovers what she has done and threatens to expose her, but Cher insists that she will expose Peri for getting medication if she does.
 Mercedes checks herself into a rehabilitation centre due to believing she is mentally unwell, but upon her release, Peri accidentally exposes Cher to her.
 On the secret coming out, Hare told Inside Soap that it is the worst moment of Cher's life since she fears she could lose her newly found family.
 The reason for all of her actions is wanting to be close to Sylver and she becomes petrified by the thought of losing him due to a plan she never intended to become so dark.
 Mercedes confronts her, but after realising that all of Cher's actions stem from not having a family growing up, she agrees to forgive Cher.